Faculty/Ph.D. Student Competition for Research, Teaching and Outreach Support

 - Travel and accommodation cost for a guest speaker

-Individual UNC Kenan-Flagler students and student clubs may apply for funding ranging from $500-$2,000 to develop and execute programs and activities that support GBC's mission of increasing the global competence of business students.
-Programs that receive support must focus on the emerging markets of Brazil, China or India.
+Individual UNC Kenan-Flagler students and student clubs may apply for funding ranging from $500-$2,000 to develop and execute programs and activities that support the Global Business Center’s mission of increasing the global competence of business students.